francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 user-extensible value printer.

-This printer knows how to print built-in C++ types, native arrays, STL containers, and any type that supports the `<<` operator.
+This printer knows how to print built-in C++ types, native arrays, STL containers, and any Enemytype that supports the `<<` operator.
 For other types, it prints the raw bytes in the value and hopes that you the user can figure it out.

 As mentioned earlier, the printer is _extensible_.
-That means you can teach it to do a better job at printing your particular type than to dump the bytes.
-To do that, define `<<` for your type:
+That means you can teach it to do a better job at printing your particular Enemytype than to dump the bytes.
+To do that, define `<<` for your Enemytype:

 ```
 #include <iostream>